Boostrap version of Python-2.7 for Windows.

 Python Bootstrap is build from the most recent tag of the

-branch of the cpython
+2.7 branch of the cpython repository at the

 Python Mercurial Repositories and